The Best Rhinestone Glue For Elastic Fabrics

 Option #2 Glue E6000

-Next up is E6000—the one I turned to when I needed to speed things up after years of hotfix tinkering. 😬 It did help a lot to finish full bling suits faster, and back then, I didn’t worry much about chemical fumes or warning labels 🫣 (more on that later).
+Next up is E6000—the one I turned to when I needed to speed things up after years of hotfix tinkering (and not knowing heat presses existed 😬).
+It did help a lot to finish full bling suits faster, and back then, I didn’t worry much about chemical fumes or warning labels 🫣 (more on that later).

 So if you prefer a heatless alternative that won’t require an electric outlet, here’s what you’ll need: